I know that WordPress has quite a buzz these days, but perhaps you didn’t know there are TWO WordPresses. Huh?

 WordPress.org provides free blogging software.
 You can install themes and plugins, run advertisements, edit the database, and modify the source code.
 While the software is free, it must be installed on a web server and there is usually a monthly hosting fee.
 You have to purchase your domain name, i.e., angelswithus.org.
 You are fully responsible for the management of your WordPress.org website – but you also own your site.
-WordPress.org allows for great flexibility and functionality through plugins, and the ability to customize code.
+WordPress.org allows for greater flexibility and functionality through plugins, and the ability to customize code.

 With WordPress.com you do not have to download software, pay for hosting, or manage a web server.
 When you sign up for a WordPress.com blog, you get a free domain name like “spirit.wordpress.com” (or, for a fee, you can have a domain name without the “.wordpress.com” portion).
 You can choose a free theme, but your choices are limited (to about 200); you cannot upload a custom theme.
 You do not control the software or the database, you cannot upload plugins, and you cannot change the code (again, for a fee you can get some options here).
 For no charge, WordPress.com provides web hosting, unlimited database storage with redundancy and backups, automatic software upgrades, community support forums, etc.

 There is much information on the Web about the differences between WordPress.org and WordPress.com.
 You can check out the WordPress.com site for the finer details distinguishing WordPress.org and WordPress.com.